9. PHP Network Functions

 // <- server responds OK or not

 // indicates an error.
-The response may contain multiple lines, all starting with xxx except the last one
+The answer may consist of several lines all beginning with xxx except the last one

 // exchanged text lines must end with the characters RC(#13) and LF(#10)